Shore beach closed for high bacteria level, 2 under advisory

 Jersey Shore beach closed for high bacteria level, two under advisory

-BEACHWOOD — An Ocean County beach is closed, and two others are under advisories due to increased levels of bacteria present during testing of the water.
+BEACHWOOD — An Ocean County beach is closed and two others are under advisories due to increased levels of bacteria during testing of the water.

-The testing showed spikes in the level of Enterococci bacteria at the three beaches, all of which do not face the ocean.
+The testing showed spikes in the level of Enterococci bacteria at the three beaches, none of which face the ocean.

 Beachwood Beach West in Beachwood on the Toms River was closed on Wednesday after testing at a level for a second consecutive day that exceeds the state standard of 104 colonies of Enterococci bacteria per 100 milliliters of sample.
 The closure will remain in effect until subsequent sampling indicates bacteria levels are again below the standard.